-Before we share with you various ways you can use to unprotect Excel sheet without password 2016, we thought it would be prudent to learn the password types to protect an Excel document.
-There are mainly 2 types to protect an excel document.
+Before we share with you various ways you can use to unprotect Excel without password 2016, we thought it would be prudent to learn the password types to protect an Excel 2016 document.
+There are mainly 2 types to protect an excel 2016 document.
 They include the following:

-Password to Modify: You can choose to protect an Excel sheet/workbook to prevent certain actions on the Excel sheet including editing changes such as inserting or removing rows, the ability to lock cells, formatting and other changes.
+Password to Modify: It is set to prevent certain actions on the Excel 2016 sheet including inserting or removing rows, the ability to lock cells, formatting and other changes.
 (There are 3 optional tips to unprotect Excel 2016 worksheet without password in Part 2 .)

 Part 2.
 How to Unprotect Excel Sheet without Password 2016

-Whether you've forgotten the password or someone else sets these protections, there are several easy ways to unlock the Excel 2016 document and make it accessible to you.
+Whether you've forgotten the password or someone else sets these protections, there are several easy ways to unprotect the Excel 2016 document and make it editable to you.

 2.1 Using Passper for Excel (Easiest and 100% Working)